Get Your Flu Shot Today

 The first and most important way to fight the flu is to get vaccinated each year.
 While there may be some reduced vaccine effectiveness against some flu viruses, getting the flu shot can still prevent some flu illnesses, medical visits and hospitalizations.
 The CDC says that even if individuals gets sick after they get the flu shot, their illness may be milder.

 Flu shots are available at your primary care physician’s office.
-Also, as a convenience to our patients and the community, Hattiesburg Clinic offers walk-in flu shots Monday through Friday, from 8 a.m. to 5 p.m., on the first floor, near the Laboratory department, at our main clinic.
+Also, as a convenience to our patients and the community, Hattiesburg Clinic offers walk-in flu shots Monday through Friday, from 8 a.m. to 5 p.m., for ages five and up on the first floor, near the laboratory, at our main clinic.

 You can also take everyday steps to stop the spread of germs.